chrisgrieser/shimmering-focus/docs/css-classes.md

 ## Dataview
 - `cssclass: dataview-list-in-table`: If you are using a dataview query where some table cells contain lists, use this CSS class to remove the vertical table lines that are off.
+- `cssclass: remove-dataview-title`: Removes the title created by some dataview queries.